+This is something we recommend to everyone who asks us what to do.
 If you're going to be in Paris for more than four or five days, you should really consider booking a day trip.

 The grandeur of the chateaux and gardens of Versailles on a VIP visit, the tranquility of Monet's water lily pond at Giverny, and the magnificent castles of the Loire Valley – all of these can all be visited on day trips from Paris.

 For those interested in history, some of the most popular day trips from Paris are the D-Day Tours of the Normandy beaches.